Kuyasha/syncwave/README.md

 Implemented user authentication(login and logout) using Firebase Auth.
 Firebase takes care of secure token management and session persistence.
 I used React Context to store the authenticated user's data and protected routes using onAuthStateChanged to ensure only loggedIn users can access the chat interface.

-- Real-Time Messaging:
+- Real-Time Messaging :
 Messages are synced instantly across devices using Firestore’s real-time database.
 For instant update across users I have used Firestore's onSnapshot.
-Also messages are fetched in reverse order
+Also messages are fetched in reverse order so that the newest messages appear at the bottom.

-- User Status and Presence:
+- User Status and Presence :
+Implemented user presence using a lastSeen timestamp.
+I have updated the user's lastSeen field in Firestore using their authenticated(auth.chatUser) at every 60 secs.
+This way I can check if a user was active recently

 Online/offline status detection using Firebase's Realtime Database or Firestore.